Coricancha Temple of the Sun in Cusco

 Obviously, inside the whole Qoricancha

-There were several enclosures for the “Willaq Uma” or High Priest and the other priests and spaces for housing the various idols from the submitted or incorporated nations housed inside the Coricancha Temple Cusco.
+Inside the Coricancha Temple in Cusco were several enclosures for the “Willaq Uma,” or High Priest, and the other priests, as well as spaces for housing the various idols from the submitted or incorporated nations.
 The conquered people were allowed to create their gods in Qoricancha.
-This housing was on purpose.
-If there were rebellion attempts in the conquered nations, the reprisals in Cusco were against their gods, and the religious intimidation taking place gave many benefits to the Incas.

-Coricancha Temple Cusco in the Southern Area
+Coricancha Temple, Cusco, in the Southern Area

-Temple of Qoricancha Clear evidence, Koricancha
+Temple of Qoricancha: Clear evidence, Koricancha

-Some other stuff was even more valuable than gold and silver.
-For example, the colored shells or “mullu,” which came from the Ecuadorian coasts, were highly appraised because they represented the Mamaqcocha” or “Mother Sea.”
-Who extracted the Inca gold from diverse veins or mines, and another large part paned in the Amazonian rivers, where gold was found as dust or nuggets in the sand.
-Silver is abundant in the Andean Countries too.
+The Inca gold was extracted from diverse veins or mines, and another large part was mined in the Amazonian rivers, where gold was found as dust or nuggets in the sand.
+Silver is abundant in the Andean countries, too.

 Spanish Invasion, the Temple of Coricancha

-After distributing houses and palaces during the Spanish invasion, the Coricancha Temple Cusco corresponded to Juan Pizarro.
-Who donated it to the Dominican Order, represented by the first Cusco City bishop Fray Vicente Valverde.
-Who immediately carried out the building of their church and convent over the most crucial lnca temple demolishing it (Almost entirely) to adapt it to its new use?
+Who immediately built their church and convent over the most crucial Inca temple, demolishing it (almost entirely) to adapt it to its new use?
 An earthquake destroyed that original church on March 31, 1965.
-The current structure rose, and the tower in 1780 was out of baroque style under Fray Francisco Muñoz.
-On May 21.
-1950 another violent earthquake destroyed a large part of the convent and church.
-Its tower uncovered many Inka structures and the inner area of the “Solar Round Building.”
+The current structure rose, and the tower, built in 1780, was no longer in the baroque style under Fray Francisco Muñoz.

 Welcome to Explore the Coricancha Temple – Cusco city tour!